-- You may run PL/SQL and Java stored procedure, C functions, regular SQL scripts, and UNIX or Windows scripts. - · The Scheduler consists of the concepts: Program, Job, Schedule, Job class, Resource group, Window and Window Group. - The Scheduler architecture consists primarily of the job table, job coordinator, and the job workers (or slaves).
+- You may run PL/SQL and Java stored procedure, C functions, regular SQL scripts, and UNIX or Windows scripts. - You can create time-based or event-based jobs.
+Events can be application-generated or scheduler-generated. - The Scheduler consists of the concepts: Program, Job, Schedule, Job class, Resource group, Window and Window Group. - The Scheduler architecture consists primarily of the job table, job coordinator, and the job workers (or slaves).